 Batten down the hatches and prepare your home for hurricane season before it begins

 Whether you live inland or on the coast, a powerful hurricane can be a devastating force of nature.
 That's why it's important to take steps to prepare your home for hurricane season before it begins.
-Read on as we discuss what steps you can take to help mitigate the damage and keep you, your family, and your home safe.
+Read on as we discuss which steps you can take to help mitigate the damage and keep you, your family, and your home safe.

 Evaluate your risk